Colon and rectal cancersColorectal cancer

 - Tubular polyps, which protrude in a mushroom-like fashion, or

-- Villous adenomas, which are flat and spreading and are more apt to become malignant (cancerous)
+- Villous adenomas, which are flat and spreading and are more likely to become malignant (cancerous)

 When adenomas become malignant (cancerous), they are referred to as adenocarcinomas.
 Adenocarcinomas are cancers that originate in glandular tissue cells.
 Adenocarcinoma is the most common type of colorectal cancer.